-Section or Rule Description Section 2(54)-CGST Definition of "Goods and Services Tax (Compensation to States) Act"
+Section or Rule Description Section 2(54)- CGST Definition of "Goods and Services Tax (Compensation to States) Act"

 The Goods and Services Tax (Compensation to States) Act (for brevity "Compensation Act") provides for compensation to the States for the loss of revenue arising on account of implementation of GST for a period of 5 years from the said date of implementation.
+However, as per Notification No. 01/2022-Compensation Cess, the period of levy and collection of cess shall be up to 31.03.2026.
 The cess paid on the supply of goods or services will be available as credit for utilization towards payment of said cess on outward supply of goods and services on which such cess is leviable.